The DESI DR1 Peculiar Velocity Survey: growth rate measurements from galaxy and momentum correlation functions: Introduction

 The growth rate of structure, $f$, describes the logarithmic growth of density perturbations $D$, with respect to the cosmic scale factor $a$, and can also be described by an empirical fitting formula,

-where $\Omega_m(a)$ is the time-dependent matter density parameter, and $\gamma$ is the growth index as defined by \cite{Linder2005}, where in general relativity, $\gamma_{GR} = 0.55$.
-This empirical relation is precise even when extended to cosmologies with dynamical dark energy \citep{Dodelson2020}.
+where $\Omega_m(a)$ is the time-dependent matter density parameter, and $\gamma$ is the growth index (as defined by \citealt{Linder2005}, but we also note the earlier work of \citealt{Wang1998}), where $\gamma_{GR} = 0.55$ for a General Relativity theory of gravity. \cite{Linder2005} also shows that this empirical relation is precise even when extended to cosmologies with dynamical dark energy.
 Cosmological models that share an expansion history, but have differing gravitational theories, will find different values for $\gamma$.
 Since the amplitude of peculiar velocities is also driven by the amplitude of density fluctuations in the Universe, momentum correlations probe (at leading order) the combined parameter $f\sigma_8$, the normalised growth rate of large-scale structure.
-The parameter $\sigma_8$ describes the r.m.s. amplitude of linear mass fluctuations on scales of $R_8 = 8\,h^{-1}$Mpc, measured at the present time $z = 0$,
+The parameter $\sigma_8$ describes the root mean square amplitude of linear mass fluctuations on scales of $R_8 = 8\,h^{-1}$Mpc, measured at the present time $z = 0$,

 where $P(k)$ is the linear matter power spectrum measured at the present time and $W(kR_8)$ is the Fourier transform of the spherical top hat window function with radius $R_8$.